What is palliative care and how much does it cost?

 The financial assessment and the care needs assessment go hand in hand.
 First, the care needs assessment determines what your needs are, and then the financial assessment determines how much caring for your needs will cost and who is going to pay for it.

 Sometimes known as the ‘means test’ it’s incredibly important, but it’s often poorly understood.
 Just trying to understand what the financial assessment is and how it works can be challenging enough, let alone trying to understand how it all applies to your own case specifically.
 We want to change that.
-In this guide we’ve broken it down step by step, so you know how it works and exactly what you’re entitled to.
+In this guide to local authority funding, we’ve broken it down step by step, so you know how it works and exactly what you’re entitled to.

 It’s really important to remember that you shouldn’t apply for a financial assessment before you have undergone a care needs assessment.
 The needs assessment should be completely impartial – so it’s best to ensure that ‘who is paying for what?’ doesn’t affect the outcome.